kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 Initially CAPA had an infrastructure cluster kind that reported back the control plane endpoint.
 This required less than ideal code in its controller to watch the control plane and use its value of the control plane endpoint.

-As the infrastructure cluster kind only acted as a passthrough (to satisfy the contract with CAPI) it was decided that it would be removed and the control-plane kind (AWSManagedControlPlane) could be used to satisfy both the “infrastructure” and “control-plane” contracts.
-This worked well until ClusterClass arrived with its expectation that the “infrastructure” and “control-plane” are 2 different resource kinds.
+As the infrastructure cluster kind only acted as a passthrough (to satisfy the contract with CAPI) it was decided that it would be removed and the control-plane kind (AWSManagedControlPlane) could be used to satisfy both the “infrastructure” and “control-plane” contracts. _This worked well until ClusterClass arrived with its expectation that the “infrastructure” and “control-plane” are 2 different resource kinds._

+(Note: the above italicized text matter is no longer relevant once CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 merges is implemented.)

 Note that CAPZ had a similar discussion and an [issue](https://github.com/kubernetes-sigs/cluster-api-provider-azure/issues/1396) to remove AzureManagedCluster: AzureManagedCluster is useless; let's remove it (and keep AzureManagedControlPlane)